zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

-# Get Started with OML4Py on Autonomous Database
+# Get Started with OML4Py on Oracle Autonomous Database

 ## Introduction
-This lab walks you through the steps to create an OML notebook and connect to the Python interpreter.
+This lab walks you through the steps to create anOracle Machine Learning notebook and connect to the Python interpreter.

 Estimated Lab Time: 15 minutes

 ### Objectives

 In this lab, you will learn how to:
-* Create an OML user
+* Create an Oracle Machine Learning user
-* Access OML Notebooks
+* Access Oracle Machine Learning Notebooks
-* Create an OML Notebook
+* Create an Oracle Machine Learning Notebook
-* Familiarize with the OML Notebook toolbar
+* Familiarize with the Oracle Machine Learning Notebook toolbar
-* Familiarize with the OML Notebook interpreter bindings
+* Familiarize with the Oracle Machine Learning Notebook interpreter bindings
-* Familiarize with the OML Notebook interpreters
+* Familiarize with the Oracle Machine Learning Notebook interpreters
 * Connect to the Python Interpreter
-* Verify Connection to the Autonomous Database
+* Verify Connection to the Oracle Autonomous Database
 * View help files

-## **Step 1**: Create an OML User
+## **Step 1**: Create an Oracle Machine Learning User

 An administrator creates a new user account and user credentials for Oracle Machine Learning in the User Management interface.
-**Note:** You must have the administrator role to access the Oracle Machine Learning User Management interface.
+> **Note:** You must have the administrator role to access the Oracle Machine Learning User Management interface.
 To create a user account:

 1. On the Autonomous Database Details page, click **Service Console.**